yoshisuga/MAME4iOS/README.md

 2. Enable entitlements  in `xcode/MAME4iOS/MAME4iOS.xcconfig` (optional)
     - entitlements are required for tvOS TopShelf and iCloud Import/Export/Sync.

+3. Select the MAME binary to link to, in `xcode/MAME4iOS/MAME4iOS.xcconfig`
+    - 139u1 or latest `MAME 2xx` version.

-3. Choose the appropriate build target in Xcode:
+4. Choose the appropriate build target in Xcode:
     - `MAME4iOS` (iPhone/iPad)
     - `MAME4tvOS` (AppleTV)
     - `MAME4mac` (Mac Catalyst)

 Even if you are not in the paid Apple Developer Program, you can sideload the app using a Mac with Xcode.

-1. Open the Xcode project in `xcode/MAME4iOS/MAME4iOS.xcodeproj`<br>
+1. Open the Xcode project in `xcode/MAME4iOS/MAME4iOS.xcodeproj`

 2. Build:
     1. If you are a developer: Build and `▶︎` Run on your device. _Done._